 Diabetes and Exercise

-Exercise is one of the best ways to help keep diabetes under control, and many people
+Exercise is one of the best ways to help keep your diabetes under control.
+Many people

 say they feel better when they get regular exercise.